 Who sponsors it: The Patient Advocate Foundation, a nonprofit organization that helps people with chronic or life-threatening diseases

 What it covers: Out-of-pocket costs for Truvada, up to $7,500 per year.
-It doesn't cover the costs of doctor visits or lab tests.
+It doesn't cover the costs of doctor visits or lab tests (which should be free of cost).

 Who is eligible: People who don't have health insurance, or whose insurance plan doesn't cover Truvada.
 Your income must be below 400% of the current federal poverty level.